rafalp/Misago-Docs/docs/settings/Database.md

 Default timezone used by guests and newly registered users that haven't changed their timezone prefferences.

+## events_per_page

+Misago reads events to display in separate database query to avoid situation when thread with large number of eg. moderator actions displays pages consisting exclusively of events.
+Using this setting you may specify upper limit of events displayed on thread's single page.
+This setting is intended as fail safe, both to save threads from excessively long lists of events your users will have to scroll trough, as well as to keep memory usage within limts.

+In case of more events than specified being found, oldest events will be truncated.

 ## forum_addess

 Complete HTTP address to your Misago site homepage.
 Misago relies on this address to create links in e-mails that are sent to the site users.